-The things that you do find in these storage lockers is ‘abandoned’ because it doesn’t have much monetary value to being with.
-Many of the contents you find inside are most likely going to be taken to the landfill, which shouldn’t come as a surprise since everything you own is garbage anyway.
+The things that you end up finding in a typical storage locker probably won’t “wow” you.
+Typically items are ‘abandoned’ because they doesn’t have much monetary value to being with.
+Many of the contents you find inside will most likely end up in a landfill, which shouldn’t come as a surprise since everything you own is garbage anyway.

 In reality, what you find is someone’s life crammed into a few boxes, and it’s depressing as hell to go through all of the contents.

 You find a lot of old clothing and some worn out shoes.
 Some linens.
 Old pots and pans.
 Tons of old papers (the amount of paper was always shocking to me) – things like bills, certificates, letters, phone books, notes, and junk mail.
 I couldn’t believe the amount of junk mail that I pulled out of the units I got!